 5. Time management or energy management?

 Jim Loehr and Tony Schwartz wrote an amazing book called The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal.
-As you can understand from the title, the authors argue that we should make a shift from time management to energy management to be productive and achieve great results.
-I do recommend purchasing and reading this book, as it can help you develop some very useful habits.
+As the title hints, the authors argue that we should make a shift from time management to energy management to be productive and achieve great results.
+I do recommend this book, as it can help you develop some very useful habits.

 I should mention that one of the most useful systems that work for me is described in the book Getting Things Done by David Allen.
-This article contains a number of tips from this bestseller.
+A number of tips in this article are borrowed from this bestseller.
 I highly recommend this book to anyone interested.

-I hope you have found at least some of the tips I’ve described useful.
-And remember, you should spend your time in a way so that you will have more time in future.
+I hope you have found the tips listed here useful.
+And remember to spend your present time in a way so that you will have more time in future.